alextricity25/carwash-react/README.rst

 I like to wash cars.

-This is the repository for the front end of the carwash website - a tools designed to help detailers and car washing enthusiasts.
+This is the repository for the front end of the carwash website - a tool designed to help detailers and car washing enthusiasts.
 Think of a place where you can manage all your tools, towels, washes, and details.
 Relationships between tools and washes can be customized to present you with a simple list of what tools you